Semantic-Aware Logical Reasoning via a Semiotic Framework¶

 Loss & Training¶

-LogicAgent is a training-free reasoning framework implemented via prompt engineering on top of existing LLMs (Qwen2.5-32B, GPT-4o).
-CFG syntactic checking employs the nltk library, and the decoding temperature is set to 0.
+LogicAgent is a training-free reasoning framework implemented via prompt engineering based on existing LLMs (Qwen2.5-32B, GPT-4o).
+CFG syntax checking uses the nltk library, and the decoding temperature is set to 0.

 Key Experimental Results¶